 Actions to increase community resilience must be nested in the cultural values of the community and take into account lived experiences of the residents.
-In a place-based systems approach, the local community is viewed as the primary source of knowledge.
+In a place-based systems approach, the local community is viewed as the primary source of knowl-edge.
 It is in the community where you can observe ecosystem processes in action along with human relationships and culture.
-Place-based climate engagement should provide opportunities for meaningful dialogue in a specific place, where climate resilience practitioners, community members, and other stakeholders interact with one another to collaboratively uncover - or bolster existing strategies of climate resilience in their community.
-Community members are involved in every step of the process, from setting goals, to identifying hazards, vulnerabilities, and assets, identifying and prioritizing strategies in an iterative process that honors learning and accommodates different competencies.
-The community is also prioritized as a resource for implementation and accountability of maintaining equity in the realization of the codeveloped vision.
+Place-based climate engagement should provide opportunities for meaningful dialogue in a specific place, where climate resilience practitioners, community members, and other stakeholders interact with one another to collaboratively uncover-or bolster-existing strategies of climate resilience in their community.
+Community members are involved in every step of the process, from setting goals, to identifying hazards, vulnerabilities, and assets, identifying and

-Iterative community conversations are essential.
+"Iterative community conversations are essential.
 Adaptation planning starts with accepting that the community knows what it needs and wants.
 Implementation starts with the community vision while incorporating the work of healing justice.
-The community will identify what's traditionally on the linear list of adaptation planning, in addition to specific assets and hazards found within the community.
-(Jacqueline Patterson, founder and executive director at The Chisholm Legacy Project, 2022).
+The community will identify what's traditionally on the linear list of adaptation planning, in addition to specific assets and hazards found within the community."